by Justin Difazzio

 When it’s time to deliver this shining creation into the world, it won’t come without some planned hiccups.
 There are some steps we have to take depending on whether or not you have an existing website, where your email is hosted, and some other factors.
 Expect your site to go down for a few hours (usually two or three, but up to 48) during the transition.
 You may have an email interruption due to your hosting situation changing.
 It’s nothing to worry about, really, but knowing about it means you can plan the best time for us to take your site live and not interrupt daily operations.

 If you haven’t picked what hosting package you want by now, this is where you’ll have to commit.
 We offer two different hosting packages: Basic Hosting and Hosting Plus.
-Basic Hosting means we’ll host your website on our servers, update your plugins twice a month, and make backups so there are no catastrophes.
+Basic Hosting means we’ll host your website on our servers, update your plugins each month, and make backups so there are no catastrophes.
 For Hosting Plus, we do the same services as Basic Hosting but you also get an hour of our time each month to make edits or troubleshoot and consult with us.
 These hours roll over each month and reset each quarter, just in case you don’t have any needs the first two months but need something big done in that third month.

 And when all that is squared away, the world can meet your new website for the first time.
 Congratulations on your new digital bundle of joy!